MikalaiDrabovich/full_train_K2_thinking/README.md

-# K2 Lab – Building Smarter Models on Top of Kimi K2
+# How to Build Smarter Models on Top of Kimi K2

 This repository is a **scaffold**, not a finished product.
 The intent is to give you a reasonably realistic starting point for: